A Box is a container for other components. Boxes are used to define the layout and structure of your pages.

 Boxes can also be nested inside of each other.
 When creating a multi-column layout, where each column has multiple elements, you'll most likely want to wrap each column in a Box.
 This way you can sort columns easily and keep all the elements together when creating breakpoints for mobile devices.

-Breadcrumbs allow you to select and move difficult to reach elements on your page.
-With nothing selected, breadcrumbs appear at the top left of a highlighted element.
+Breadcrumbs allow you to select and move difficult to reach boxes on your page.
+Breadcrumbs appear at the top left of a highlighted element.
 You can expand the breadcrumbs by hovering over the element name.
-From here you can either, click to select, or drag to move, any element in the breadcrumbs.
+From here you can either click to select or drag to move any element in the breadcrumbs.

 Changing column layout

 Selecting a Box with multiple elements will display the grid layout.
 The handles between each element can be dragged left or right to adjust the column layout in that row.

 Select a Box containing multiple elements in a single row.
 Vertical dashed lines appear in between each element.
 Click anywhere on a vertical dashed line to split the row.

 A horizontal dashed line will now be between the two rows.
 Clicking the horizontal line will join the adjacent rows back into a single row.
 Different breakpoints can be set on different device modes.

 Boxes are one of the only components that allow you to add certain styles such as backgrounds, borders, rounded corners, and shadows.
 You can wrap multiple, or even just a single element in a Box to add more visual styles.

 By default, the height of a Box is set to be driven by its content.
 A second option found in the "Height" panel will automatically stretch the height of a Box to match the tallest element or Box found in the same row.